Request computing and data storage at no cost to faculty, staff, and student researchers.

 Additional Michigan Medicine Savings

-In addition to the computing and storage savings offered through U-M RCP, Michigan Medicine is extending further savings to our researchers:
+In addition to the computing and storage savings offered through the UMRCP and MMRCI, Michigan Medicine is extending further savings to our researchers:

 - New web application hosting subsidy: For researchers looking to host web applications, Michigan Medicine is offering a subsidy to help cover a majority of the costs to run a web application in our Cloud Kubernetes Hosting Service.
 In most cases, no additional fees would be incurred for this service, depending upon the size of your web application.
 To take advantage of these savings, submit a container hosting ticket via the Michigan Medicine Help Center, or contact your Academic IT Liaison.